AAIP Processing Time 2026: How Long Does Alberta PNP Take?

 Once you receive a Provincial Nomination Certificate, you proceed to IRCC.
 The path splits here:

 Express Entry nominees: You accept the nomination in your federal profile, which adds 600 CRS points.
-IRCC then issues an Invitation to Apply (ITA) in the next Express Entry draw (usually within days to a few weeks).
+If IRCC issues an Invitation to Apply (ITA), submit your electronic PR application by the federal deadline stated in that ITA.
 After submitting the PR application, federal processing takes approximately 6 months.

 Non-Express Entry nominees (AOS, Rural Renewal, Healthcare, Tourism): You apply through the IRCC Permanent Residence Portal using the non-Express Entry process.
 As of May 2026, the current processing target is approximately 13 months.